 Made a Choice?

-Both humidifiers and diffusers can be beneficial for improving the air quality in your home, but they offer different types of benefits.
+Humidifiers and diffusers are beneficial for improving the air quality in your home, but they bring different benefits.
 Consider your specific needs and preferences when deciding which one to choose.

 And whether you choose a humidifier or a diffuser, make sure to follow the manufacturer's instructions and keep the device clean to ensure safe and effective use.
 For Aussies, our guide on the best humidifiers has the best models to choose from.